Headshot of Sally Brown, curator, Art in the Libraries, WVU Libraries.

 🌿 Land matters.
 Archives matter.
 Who gets to speak matters.

-Part of the exhibition remains semi-permanently installed in WVU’s Downtown Library—including the land acknowledgement and artist profile banner—serving as daily reminders to students, researchers, and visitors that this work is ongoing, not a past event.
+A portion of the exhibit remains semi-permanently installed in WVU’s Downtown Library—including the land acknowledgement and artist banner—serving as daily reminders that this work is ongoing, not a past event.

 Exhibit panel hanging between spiraling stair rails.
 Exhibit panel hanging between spiraling stair rails.